About the collection

-I am always being asked how I became interested in botanical art and how I started the Shirley Sherwood Collection.
+I'm always being asked how I became interested in botanical art and how I started the Shirley Sherwood Collection.

-In the early 80s, I started the Orient-Express magazine, a publication about the hotels and trains developed by my husband James Sherwood.
+In the early 80s, I started the Orient-Express magazine, a publication about the hotels and trains developed by my late husband James Sherwood.
 While hunting for editorial material, I attended a lecture at the Royal Horticultural Society (RHS) given by Dr Brinsley Burbidge who I persuaded to write an article for the magazine.

 Later that decade, I attended an exhibition of contemporary botanical paintings organised by Dr Burbidge at the Cambridge Cottage in the Royal Botanic Gardens, Kew.
 The paintings were for sale and this is where I bought the first work for what has now become the Shirley Sherwood Collection.
 It was July 1990 and the painting was a complex work with orchids by the hugely talented Pandora Sellars.